 The surname Newtom was first found in Cheshire at Wilmslow, a parish, in the union of Altrincham, hundred of Macclesfield.
 "In the north chapel [of Wilmslow church] are two altar-tombs sunk in the wall, on which are figures representing the Newtons of Newton and Pownall."
 We must take a moment to explore the hamlet of Woolsthorpe in Lincolnshire.
 "This is an ancient hamlet, consisting of a few farmhouses and thatched cottages, with the old manor-house, in which the immortal Sir Isaac Newton was born, on Christmas-day, 1642.
 His father, John Newton, Esq., was lord of the manor.
 Great care is taken for the preservation of the house; and when it was repaired, in 1798, a tablet of white marble, commemorating the philosopher's birth, was put up in the chamber where the event took place."

-Important Dates for the Newtom family
+Early History of the Newtom family

 This web page shows only a small excerpt of our Newtom research.
 Another 159 words (11 lines of text) covering the years 1166, 1374, 1543, 1661, 1626, 1699, 1660, 1642 and 1727 are included under the topic Early Newtom History in all our PDF Extended History products and printed products wherever possible.